 Discussion 10.
 For the authors consideration: It may help readers grasp the significance of the findings to multiply your rate (0.53 per 100,000) by the population of WMP (2.9 million) to generate an approximate count of additional alcohol-involved domestic assaults?

 We chose to report our results by 100,000 people to facilitate the generalisation of our estimates to other areas of England.
+[We could also multiply up by the 17% underreporting to get a number of cases, and why not multiply up by the population of England.
+Maybe just do this as a throw away line in the general discussion so we can say we did it.]
 11. The authors may also want to mention that it is a limitation that alcohol-involvement was subjective; there may be cases where alcohol was reported where it was not involved and vice versa, although the authors tried to mitigate this by incorporating data from the incidents.

 We thank the reviewer for raising this point.
 We now explicitly list this as one of the limitations of the study.